samuller/pgmerge/README.md

-    -p, --port TEXT                 Database server port.  [default: 5432] -U, --username TEXT             Database user name.  [default: postgres] -s, --schema TEXT               Database schema to use.  [default: public] -W, --password TEXT             Database password (default is to prompt for password or read config).
+    -p, --port TEXT                 Database server port.  [default: 5432] -U, --username TEXT             Database user name.  [default: postgres] -s, --schema TEXT               Database schema to use.  [default: public] -w, --no-password               Never prompt for password (e.g. peer authentication).
+    -W, --password TEXT             Database password (default is to prompt for password or read config).
+    -f, --ignore-cycles             Don't stop import when cycles are detected in schema (will still fail if there are cycles in data)
-    -f, --disable-foreign-keys      Disable foreign key constraint checking during import (necessary if you have cycles, but requires superuser rights).
+    -F, --disable-foreign-keys      Disable foreign key constraint checking during import (necessary if you have cycles, but requires superuser rights).
     -c, --config PATH               Config file for customizing how tables are imported/exported.
-    -i, --include-dependent-tables  When selecting specific tables, also include all tables that depend on those tables due to foreign key constraints.
+    -i, --include-dependent-tables  When selecting specific tables, also include all tables on which they depend due to foreign key constraints.
     --help                          Show this message and exit.

 ## Installation